-FIGURE 38: IMPACT OF EXPECTED POPULATION GROWTH ON ACRES OF PARKS PER 1,000 RESIDENTS PROJECTION consistent style of site furnishings including benches, tables, bicycle parking and light fixtures.
+FIGURE 38: IMPACT OF EXPECTED POPULATION GROWTH ON ACRES OF PARKS PER 1,000 RESIDENTS PROJECTION benches, tables, bicycle parking and light fixtures.
 Standard, system wide furnishings and lighting will enhance branding, create cohesiveness and improve the efficiency of operations and maintenance within the parks.